 Professor Todd A. Berger joined the College of Law faculty in 2012.
-He is currently an Associate Professor, serving as Director of the Criminal Defense Clinic and Director of Advocacy Programs.
+He is currently an Associate Professor, serving as Director of Advocacy Programs.
 Berger’s scholarship is concentrated in the areas of criminal law and procedure, as well as the intersection of trial advocacy and attorney ethics.

 Before joining the College, Berger was the founding Managing Attorney of the Federal Prisoner Reentry Project at Rutgers School of Law-Camden.
 Previously, he worked as an assistant public defender with the Defender Association of Philadelphia, representing indigent defendants throughout all stages of the criminal justice system, from arraignment through trial and post-verdict motions.
 He also worked as a supervisor in both the Municipal Court and Felony Waiver Units, assisting new attorneys in trial preparation and courtroom practice and in the Major Trials Unit representing clients in jury trials involving serious felony charges.
 He also was a Lecturer in Law at the University of Pennsylvania School of Law, where he taught the Criminal Defense Clinic.